kevgo/text-runner/DEVELOPMENT.md

 See how the commands inside the Makefile work for how to test individual files.
 To enable debugging statements and verbose output while debugging an end-to-end test, add the `@debug` Gherkin tag in the first line of the `.feature` file.

+In the root directory, there are `make *-all` tasks that run the respective task in all codebases of the mono-repo.

 ## Debugging